SOwens/example-compiler/README.md

 | epsilon
 | stmt stmts

-A program is just a stmt.
+A program is just a stmts.